 5. Create a vision board

-When it comes to creating your own vision board, there are no rules.
-They can be as big, small or creative as you like.
-Most people create them by hand using a cork board and photos, cut outs from magazines and inspirational quotes.
-You could dedicate an hour, an afternoon or a whole weekend to this exercise, and you may well want to add to it over time as you progress on your journey.
+There aren’t any rules when it comes to creating your own vision board – it can be as big, small, or creative as you like.
+Most people create theirs by hand using a corkboard, photos, cutouts from magazines, and inspirational quotes.
+You could dedicate an hour, an afternoon, or a whole weekend to this exercise, and you may well want to add to it over time as you progress on your journey.

 6. Foster a dog or cat

-Caring for an animal is a uniquely rewarding experience that can not only bring you companionship, but also an added sense of fulfilment and purpose.
-There are plenty of dogs and cats out there that are looking for some love while they await their permanent home.
+Caring for an animal is a uniquely rewarding experience that can bring companionship, fulfilment, and purpose.
+There are plenty of dogs and cats out there looking for some love, while they await their permanent home.

 7. Make improvements to your home or garden

-Research conducted by Yale Retail UK suggests that in the UK we spend an average of nine hours per day at home (that’s 37.5% of your life!).
-However, research suggests that this number has increased by up to 8 hours since the start of the pandemic.
+Research suggests that in the UK we spend an average of nine hours per day at home (that’s 37.5% of your life!).
 So, why not get the most out of your living space by making a few home improvements?

-If you’re on a budget, then check out our article 10 affordable ways to improve your living space, which includes tips on how to update your bathroom and spruce up your garden without breaking the bank.
-You can visit DIY and home improvement stores such as B&Q or Homebase either in store or online to get everything you need to get started on your projects.
+If you’re on a budget, our article, 10 affordable ways to improve your living space, has plenty of tips on how to update your bathroom and spruce up your garden without breaking the bank.

 8. Volunteer to help others